 Bembridge Harbour Family Fun Weekend 2017

-Click on Gallery for some images of the weekend .....event report below:
+Click on Gallery for images of 2017's event and here's a report on the weekend:

 Force 6 winds and driving rain on Thursday and Friday forced many boats and rallies to cancel their visit to Bembridge Harbour, but the 100 or so boats who made the trip enjoyed a packed programme of events, which all went ahead in spite of the weather!